 8. Cookies and cream, 3.6 percent

 10. Praline pecan, 1.7 percent

-MAKE SURE EVERY BIT OF YOUR ICE CREAM TASTES GREAT!1.
-Be sure your freezer temperature is set between -5F and 0F.
+MAKE SURE EVERY BIT OF YOUR ICE CREAM TASTES GREAT!

 2. Store ice cream in the main part of the freezer.
 Never store ice cream in the freezer door, where ice cream can be subject to more fluctuating temperatures since the door is repeatedly open and shut.

 3. Never allow ice cream to soften and re-freeze.
 As ice cream’s small ice crystals melt and re-freeze, they can eventually turn into large, unpalatable lumps.

 4. Keep the ice cream container lid tightly closed when storing in the freezer.
 In fact, I always put a covering of heavy duty plastic wrap or aluminum foil around the mouth of the container first, then put the lid over that to insure a tight seal.